When I was sixteen and knew everything, I had a conversation with my boyfriend about how ridiculous it was that his mother didn’t work.

 And not in a good way.

 We weren’t making homemade play-dough or sensory bins.
-We were cleaning – which leads me into my last reason the transition is so difficult.
+We were cleaning – which leads me to my last reason the transition is so difficult.

 3. You Forget Your Worth